awheeler294/resume/resume.md

     * Work closely with designers and testers to ensure all UI features are implemented correctly

 * Integrate existing appliance control library into next generation controller platform
-    * Create thread-safe wrapper to allow the appliance control system to run on it's own thread
+    * Create thread-safe wrapper to allow the appliance control system to run on its own thread
     * Create message queue based API to communicate with UI and system layers
     * Build thread-safe static callback system for interacting with C hardware interfaces

-##### Software Engineer: Sling TV (Dish Network)
+##### Backend Software Engineer: Sling TV (Dish Network)
 ###### Aug 2017 - June 2022 | American Fork, UT

 - Work on Sling TV's video pipeline team to package and deliver live video from encoder to players